 My favorite article about business-nonprofit collaboration is a 2000 paper by James Austin called Strategic Collaboration Between Nonprofits and Businesses.
 It's a bit dated and doesn't have the sexiest title, but it presents a useful framework for thinking about collaborations, and is full of practical information.
 The article proposes three flavors of collaboration: Philanthropic, transactional, and integrative.
 I'll walk through each of these in turn.

 The philanthropic approach is perhaps the most familiar of these: A business donates money, goods, or volunteer time to a nonprofit in order to support its good work.
 I like to call this ``value transfer.''
 There is a one-way flow of resources from the business to the nonprofit, and no new pie is created.
-I certainly don't want to discourage giving for the sake of giving, but the philanthropic model actually creates some significant problems for nonprofits.
-The most obvious one is what is often called ``resource dependency.''
-When nonprofits are dependent on donors to be able to carry out their operations, they effectively surrender their autonomy.
-For example, wealthy donors can end up having a disproportionate amount of influence over the agenda of the nonprofits they support, steering them in ways that reflect their own vision and value system.
-Beyond that, nonprofits can fall into a version of dependency syndrome.
-As the linked article states, giving someone something for nothing encourages dependency.
-It teaches them to rely on others for their needs, rather than learning how to meet their needs themselves.
-In good times, this may not be such a terrible thing.
-In lean times, when large donations are likely to dry up, it can be disastrous.
+In our society we tend to applaud giving for the sake of giving.
+But the reality is that if one organization has resources that another organization needs, but not the other way around, that creates a power imbalance - this is one of the central ideas of resource dependence theory.
+This article on resource dependence describes how that power imbalance can potentially have negative effects on the nonprofit.
+For example, wealthy businesses can end up having a disproportionate amount of influence over the agenda of the nonprofits they support, steering them in ways that reflect their own vision and value system.
+This kind of relationship is also vulnerable to economic downturns, as it depends on a business having excess cash, i.e., resources beyond what are needed just to keep the business afloat.

 The second flavor of relationship is transactional.
 I like to call it ``value exchange.''
 In this kind of relationship, the business still provides resources to the nonprofit, but the nonprofit provides something to the business in return.
 Most commonly, a business with donate money in exchange for some kind of marketing or PR benefit.
 One popular arrangement is cause marketing: We'll donate 10% of the proceeds from our Eucalyptus Moisturizing Cream to Save the Koalas.
 There is a two-way flow of resources, which reduces dependency issues.
 But there still isn't really creation of new pie.
 It's more like this: The business has a cherry pie, but no way to eat it other than their fingers.
 The nonprofit has plates, napkins, and silverware, but nothing to use them with.
 The business gives the nonprofit some cherry pie, in exchange for getting a plate, fork, and napkin.
 Even though no new resources have been created, it's still a better use of the existing resources, and so an overall win-win.
 Transactional relationships work best when one party has an abundance of something the other party needs, and vice versa.
 If the business is providing cash, that means there's still vulnerability to economic ups and downs, as in lean times cash may become tight.